bozsahin/thebench/README.md

 TheBench hangs in the beginning.
 I couldn't locate what causes it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.
 You don't need to do anything else.

+Downgrading SBCL is unfortunately not automatic.
+You have to build older binary using SBCL's install script.
+It is explained <a href="https://www.sbcl.org/getting.html"> here</a>.
+It works in Macs and linuxes.

 Pythons below 3.8 won't even load TheBench.

 You may have noticed the curious absence of <code>rpm</code> package manager support for install.
 Unlike <code>yum</code>, which